munificent/craftinginterpreters/book/scanning.md

 [flex]: https://github.com/westes/flex

-Since our goal is to understand how a scanner does what it does, we won't be outsourcing that task.
+Since our goal is to understand how a scanner does what it does, we won't be delegating that task.
 We're about hand-crafted goods.

 ## The Scanner Class